When The Bullet Hits the Bone: A Story of Survival

 Years of therapy are helping.
 I’m learning to recognize that when my sadness, anger, anxiety or insomnia are disproportionate to what is happening in the present, it’s likely a result of being triggered back to a past trauma.
 Recognizing it has helped me cope.
 I thought EMDR, Eye Movement Desensitization and Reprocessing therapy sounded hokey and had it not been introduced to me by a therapist I already trusted, I likely would not have tried it.
 In EMDR your therapist gently guides you to recall the first time you felt the same feeling, pain, shame, grief or whatever “while simultaneously experiencing bilateral stimulation (typically eye movements)” which reduces the severity of the emotion associated with the trauma memories.
 It has helped.
 Emotional Freedom Technique (EFT), also called tapping, is another therapy for anxiety, (PTSD), and some other conditions.
 It is also said to help desensitize triggers and patients can learn to do it themselves.

 It’s lifelong work dealing with multiple or prolonged traumas.
-It’s not easy but I can either work on it or be by controlled by it.
+It’s not easy but I can either work on it or be controlled by it.
 As I told my daughter recently, I’m still a work in progress, even at my age.

 Child abuse, domestic violence, sexual harassment and assault take many forms and emotional abuse leaves lifelong scars without doing any physical damage.
 I am pushing through my fear to share, not for shock value nor for pity but because I couldn’t keep it all in any longer.

 The time had come to open the doors and let the light purge the darkest recesses of my heart and soul.
-Time to own my “sordid” secrets and conquer the shame that has kept me a prisoner.
+Time to own my secrets and conquer the shame that has kept me a prisoner.
 I’m still apprehensive of the haters and the negative comments even as I write this.
-But I’ve been told and I believe that courage is not the absence of fear but the ability to push through it, as someone conquers a phobia by immersing themselves into it.
-And I hope my sharing helps others to combat their demons.
+But I’ve been told and I believe that courage is not the absence of fear but the ability to push through it, as someone conquers a phobia by immersing themselves in it.
+I hope my sharing helps others to combat their demons.

 I am taking back my power over my fear and my shame!
 One day at a time.